zangshayang1/zangshayang1.github.io/_posts/2021-04-28-effective-java.md

 }
 ```

+__Note__ that the above `max` example will be extended to include the use of wild card in the next item [Use Bounded Wild Card to Increase API Flexibility](#use-bounded-wild-card-to-increase-api-flexibility).

 ### Use Bounded Wild Card to Increase API Flexibility

+__Tag__
+* Bounded Wild Card

 Recall the static union example in [Favor Generic Method](#favor-generic-methods)?
-Consider the following use case, notice how the use of wild card in the function signature increased its flexibility.
+Consider the following use case, notice how the use of __wild card__ in the function signature increased its flexibility.
 ```java
 Integer extends Number;
 Double extends Number;